dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part4_AllBiggerUnder/index.md

 They head back to the pit room, where Silvius notices something glowing in the walls.
 Moving closer, he sees items emitting a magical aura and gold scattered everywhere.
 On closer inspection and with identification of magic with the help of ADC they discover:

-Potions of healing
+Potion of healing

 Potion of climbing

-Scrolls of shocking grasp
+Scroll of shocking grasp

 Scroll of shield of faith